Tree House Recovery Colorado

 Xanax Abuse and Addiction

-Xanax is a prescription medication that belongs to the class of drugs known as benzodiazepines.
-It is typically used to treat anxiety, insomnia and panic disorders, and it can also be used to manage anxiety associated with depression.
-Xanax works by effecting a neurotransmitter called GABA in the brain, which helps to reduce anxiety and promote relaxation.
-Although it can be effective for short-term use, Xanax is highly addictive and can lead to physical dependence and withdrawal symptoms.
 It is important to use this medication only as directed by a psychiatrist and to seek medical assistance if you experience any adverse effects or signs of addiction.
 If you or a loved one is struggling with Xanax addiction, call us for support and guidance.
-(720) 640-0202

-Xanax and other benzodiazepines are classified as Schedule IV controlled substances by the US Drug Enforcement Administration.
+Xanax and other benzodiazepines are classified as Schedule IV controlled substances by the U.S. Drug Enforcement Administration.
 This means that they have legitimate medical uses and are available with a prescription, but they also have a potential for abuse, dependence, and addiction.
 It’s important to use them as directed by a healthcare provider and be careful since misuse can cause serious health problems.
 Seek professional help if struggling with benzodiazepine abuse or addiction.

 Benzodiazepine: